ccoutant/dwarf-locations/024-revise-operations.md

 >

 > *The first line mentions the inline operands and their expected
 > types or binary encodings.
-These encodings can be found in Section X.Y*
+These encodings can be found in Section
+> X.Y*

 > *The second line explains the ways that the operator affects the
 > DWARF stack.
 The arguments consumed from the stack are listed
 > first.
 The stack is built with new entries added to the right.
 The
-> top of the stack is on the right while the deepest entry is on the
+> top of the stack is on the right while the deepest entry on the
 > stack is on the left.
-Thus: "push A" followed by "push B" would yield:*
+Thus: "push A" followed by "push B" would
+> yield:*

 >    < A> < B>

 > *In other words, the 'A` is a name that represents the stack data
 > and its type.
 It is not the name for a particular postion on the
 > stack.*

+> *Symbolic names are often given to the stack arguments and the stack
+> result when it is considered to be helpful or meaningful.
+In the
+> cases where no sybolic name would be meaningful, the generic names A
+> B C and D are used.
+When, an operator modifies a stack argument in
+> meaningful way before returning it to the stack, the name is given
+> an apostrophe suffix, for example turning A into A' ("A prime").*

+> *The types given for stack arguments are different than inline
+> operands.
+They are not binary encodings.
+They represent the domain
+> over which the operator is defined.
+Types or values beyond the
+> specified ranges can lead to undefined results.*

 > *Then after the "→" the results that are pushed on the stack.
 Each
 > entry on the DWARF stack has a type.
 In most cases, it is broadly a